-Depending on the product quality, EGO acrylics can be used in a wide variety of areas of application.
+Depending on the product quality, EGO acrylates can be used in various areas of application:

-- For sealing of indoor/outdoor connection joints and expansion joints under moderate tensional stress without permanent humidity loads on all absorbent substrates, such as concrete, porous concrete, fibre cement, plaster, gypsum plaster boards, lime sandstone, brickwork, blank and anodised aluminium, hard PVC and timber.
+- For sealing interior/exterior and connection joints as well as movement joints with moderate expansion stress and without permanent moisture load on all absorbent substrates such as concrete, porous concrete, fibre cement, render, plaster boards, lime sandstone, brickwork, bare and anodised aluminium, hard PVC and timber.

-- For jointing of window, door and ceiling connections, plastic tubes, lightweight construction walls, roller shutter boxes and repair of cracks.
-For smoothing of unevenness, for closing of cracks and joints that are intended to be plastered, painted or wallpapered.
+- For grouting windows, door and ceiling connections, plastic pipes, lightweight walls, roller shutter boxes and cracks.
+For repairing uneven surfaces, for sealing cracks and joints that are plastered, painted or wallpapered over.

-- For sealing of joints in all types of wooden flooring, either before or after sealing of the wood.
-For jointing of skirting boards and other connections.
+- For sealing joints in all types of wood flooring before or after wood sealing.
+For grouting skirting boards and other connections.

-- For sealing of cracks in plaster and masonry as well as decorative closing of joints.
+- For sealing cracks in plaster and masonry as well as decorative sealing of joints.

 What do I need to consider when using acrylics?

-Not suitable for use on glass, glazed surfaces (such as enamel and tiles) and metals without an acid-resistant surface.
-In general, the contact surfaces should be stable, free from dust and free from de-bonding agents.
+Not suitable for use on glass, glazed surfaces (such as enamel and tiles) and metals without acid-resistant surfaces.
+In general, the bonding surfaces should be stable, free from dust and free from de-bonding agents.